-There are risks and uncertainties affecting the H&M group that are related to fashion, weather conditions, macroeconomic external factors and geopolitical events, sustainability issues, foreign currencies, taxes and various regulations, but also in connection with expansion into new markets, the launch of new concepts and how the brand is managed.
-A description of H&M’s operational and financial risks is given below, with more detailed information concerning financial risks being given in note 2, Financial risks in the annual report 2015.
+There are risks and uncertainties affecting the H&M group that are related to the shift in the industry, fashion, weather conditions, macroeconomics and geopolitical events, sustainability issues, foreign currencies, taxes and various regulations, but also in connection with expansion into new markets, the launch of new concepts and how the brand is managed.
+A description of H&M’s operational and financial risks is given in the following sections, with more detailed information concerning financial risks being given in note 2, Financial risks in the annual report 2017.

 The H&M group’s products are purchased for sale based on normal weather patterns.
 Deviations from normal weather conditions affect sales.
-This is particularly true at the transition between two seasons, such as the transition from summer to autumn, but can also occur in the transition from autumn to winter.
-If the autumn is warmer than usual it may have a negative effect on sales of weather-related garments in particular, such as jackets and knitwear.
+This is particularly true at the transition between two seasons, such as the transition from summer to autumn or from autumn to winter.
+If the autumn is warmer than usual it may have a negative effect on sales of weather-related garments in particular, such as outerwear and chunky knitwear.